SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

+# GSoC Application Template

-**THIS TEMPLATE IS A GUIDE**
+## THIS TEMPLATE IS A GUIDE

 When you submit an application to GSoC, it will be in a Google Docs format and an application should be **concise** and we suggest not exceeding ~5 pages.

 We also expect the final application to be hosted on our wiki.
 Please keep this in mind if you plan to use the fancier formatting features of Google Docs.
-You can do this after you have finalised the version on the GSoC website.
+You can do this after you have finalized the version on the GSoC website.

 Any code you want to include should be in a gist but we recommend not writing empty pseudo code or just documentation strings.